 Each resident spends three to four months learning fluoroscopy.
 Single and double contrast image-guided procedures are performed and interpreted by the resident in both the hospital and outpatient facilities.

 Residents spend approximately three to four months interpreting plain films taken in the hospital and in a very busy Emergency Department.
 Plain films are interspersed throughout all rotations; all films are reviewed with an attending radiologist.

-The Emergency Radiology rotation is an evening rotation (Monday - Friday, 1700-0100) where the resident experiences one-on-one teaching with the radiologists on call.
+The Emergency radiology rotation is an evening rotation (Monday - Friday, 5 p.m.-1 a.m.) where the resident experiences one-on-one teaching with the radiologists on call.
 Staff radiologists provide 24-hour in-house coverage, and the residents experience a variety of studies while on this rotation.

 Four months are spent in the mammography rotation.
 The majority of the time is spent studying digital screening and work-up mammograms; however, residents also perform wire localizations and stereotactic biopsies.
 Residents participate in MRI-guided breast procedures, Positron Emission Mammography (PEM) and Tomosynthesis.